sabre-io/katana/README.md

 $ bower install
 ```

-Then, to install sabre/katana, you have two interfaces.
+Then, to install sabre/katana, you have two options.

 ### In your browser